 PARISH FINDING AIDS AND MICROFILM ROLL DESCRIPTIVE LISTS

-As we become aware of Indexes and abstracts of these records, we will post links within the Parish Finding Aid and Descriptive Lists on this Website.
+Indexes and abstracts of these records, as available, are noted within the Parish Finding Aid and Descriptive Lists.

 Two resources were used to annotate the Parish Finding Aids and Descriptive Lists, and will help determine other parishes to check when a record is not found where expected.

 - Burnett, Betty.
 A Time of Favor: The Story of the Catholic Family of Southern Illinois.
 St. Louis, Mo.: Patrice Press, 1987.

 - Centennial Heritage Festival and Picnic.
 [Belleville, Ill.]: The Diocese of Belleville, 1987.

 For the SCCGS microfilm project, the original security** microfilm at the diocesan archives was used to prepare the duplicate rolls.
 The Society was responsible for editing out any records from 1931 to present.
 The editing process is explained elsewhere in this document.
 A 15 April 2002 release date culminates this year-long project.

 **Security microfilm serves as a "backup copy" of parish registers should a fire, flood, or other catastrophy occur.
 The microfilming process includes little, if any, records organization.

 Two libraries each hold a complete set of microfilm and may be viewed on location.

 - Belleville Public Library, 121 East Washington Street, Belleville, Illinois 62220

 - St. Louis County Library, 1640 Lindbergh Boulevard, St. Louis, Missouri 63131.